rebelsky/csc207/outlines/bodies/heaps.md

 Removing Elements
 -----------------

-* The largest element is at the top.
+* The largest (highest priority) element is at the top.
 * Once we remove it, what do we do?
 * Once again, two invariants to maintain: The shape of the tree and the heap property.